xdssio/spoonbill/docs/markdowns/backends.md

 ## FilesystemStore

-This dict is implemented as key-value files locally or on a cloud provider (S3, GS, AZ).
+This dict is implemented as key-value files locally or on a cloud provider.
 It is **slow**, but good for as a cheap persisted key-value store.
 It is a wrapepr around [fsspec](https://filesystem-spec.readthedocs.io/en/latest/features.html#key-value-stores) key-value feature.
 Therefor it supports all the filesystems supported by fsspec (s3, gs, az, local, ftp, http, etc).